CBEP-SoCB-Details/LCWMD_Monitoring/Analysis/DO_Analysis_Summary.md

 Over the past decade, LCWMD has contracted with several consulting firms to provide water quality monitoring services along Long Creek.
-This has produced one of the most extensive and best documented data set from the Northeastern US looking at water quality conditions in an urban stream.
+This has produced one of the most extensive and best documented dataset from the Northeastern US looking at water quality conditions in an urban stream.

 GZA Geoenvironmental Incorporated (GZA) has been the primary monitoring contractor for LCWMD in recent years, and in 2019, they conducted a thorough review of LCWMD data.
-These analyses are based on their summary data sets, and recapitulate and extend their analyses.
+These analyses are based on their summary datasets, and recapitulate and extend their analyses.

 ## Are Water Quality Criteria Met?

 The primary question we ask in this Notebook, is whether water quality criteria pertaining to levels of dissolved oxygen are met.
-In poarticular, we explore various ways of modelling those probabilities, and settle on modelling only summertime probabilities as the most informative for State of Casco Bay readers.
+In particular, we explore various ways of modeling those probabilities, and settle on modeling only summertime probabilities as the most informative for State of Casco Bay readers.

 We ask whether the probability of failing to meet criteria each day is changing.
 Secondarily, we examine differences among sites in the probability of failing criteria.

-In this data set a “TRUE” value consistently implies that water quality criteria were met or exceeded, whether that is achieved by a value higher than or lower than some numeric criteria.
+In this dataset a “TRUE” value consistently implies that water quality criteria were met or exceeded, whether that is achieved by a value higher than or lower than some numeric criteria.
 “TRUE” implies good conditions.
 “FALSE” implies bad conditions.